zfyan-whu/DO-PGRS/README.md

-# DO-PGRS: Object Detection in Remote Sensing Data for Power Grid Inspection, A Survey and Benchmark
+# DO-PGRS: Detecting Object in Power Grid Inspection using Remote Sensing Data, A Survey and Benchmark

 DO-PGRS is a public dataset which is a collection of Unmanned Aerial Vehicle (UAV) and satellte imagery images on power grids.
 This is the official repository of paper [DO-PGRS: Detecting Object in Power Grid Inspection using Remote Sensing Data, A Survey and Benchmark]